juic3b0x/dataScrubTool/README.md

-# Motorola get_unlock_data Scrubber
+# Motorola dataScrubTool
 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fjuic3b0x%2Fbootloader-scrubber.git)

-Welcome to the Motorola get_unlock_data Scrubber project!
+Welcome to the Motorola dataScrubTool project!
 This project provides a tool that scrubs data output from the command `fastboot oem get_unlock_data` for Motorola bootloader unlocking.
 It removes unwanted prefixes and whitespace, and concatenates all lines into a single line for ease of use.

 ## Features